frankschierle/ThemeSwitcher/README.md

 ![Keyboard options](Assets/Screenshots/KeyboardConfiguration.png)

 ## Changelog
+### Version 1.2
+* Support for Visual Studio 2019 (Preview 1)
+* The extension is initialized asynchronously.
+This will be a requirement in future versions of Visual Studio to work correctly.

 ### Version 1.1
 * Fixed an issue that causes Visual Studio to freeze while applying the theme.